jkitzes/datasci-lessons/lessons/jk-git/tutorial.md

 likely deal with on a daily basis are:

-1. Updating files, like scripts or papers, without losing copies of your old version (Myfile\_2014\_01\_v2-3\_round2\_sent.doc)
+1. Updating files, like scripts or papers, without losing copies of your old version (Myfile\_2014\_01\_v2\_Sent\_Final\_FINAL\_Submitted.doc)

-2. Locating the particular version of a file that produced a given result (Myfile\_withrevisions\_advisorSent\_Final\_FINAL\_Submitted.doc).

-3. Figuring out what changed between two versions of a file (When was the last time I updated the regression model?)
+2. Figuring out what changed between two versions of a file (When was the last time I updated the regression model?)

-4. Maintaining multiple versions of files that started off the same but then diverged (I need to make a lab meeting version and a poster version of Figure 1, which are mostly the same but not exactly.)
+3. Maintaining multiple versions of files that started off the same but then diverged (I need to make a lab meeting version and a poster version of Figure 1, which are mostly the same but not exactly.)

-5. Merging two divergent copies of a file (I want to add the Figure 1 changes from the poster into the file that makes the figures for my paper, but without losing all of the new stuff that I've added to the latter file.)
+4. Merging two divergent copies of a file (I want to add the Figure 1 changes from the poster into the file that makes the figures for my paper, but without losing all of the new stuff that I've added to the latter file.)

-6. Sharing your files (and their history) with the world - or just a few collaborators.
+5. Sharing your files (and their history) with the world - or just a few collaborators.

-7. Syncing versions of your project files across multiple computers and collaborating with colleagues on projects.
+6. Syncing versions of your project files across multiple computers and collaborating with colleagues on projects.

 We've all developed various habits and protocols that we use (consciously or